codeRIT/hackathon-manager/docs/deployment-dokku.md

 ### Setup Steps

 **We'll be using `hm` as the app name in these steps,** as well as sharing the same `hm` name for both the app, database, and redis name.
-You're free to use another names.
+You're free to use other names.

 ```bash
 dokku apps:create hm